JavaScript is required

 Detailed cost

-The cost for the minimum ATLAS Program is $19,250 (including GST), plus travel costs.
-This includes 50 hours of service delivered by an ATLAS consultant to up to 20 staff.
+The cost for the Minimum ATLAS Program Package is $20,212.50 (incl.
+GST), plus travel costs.
+This includes:

 Updated